 This depends on the type of LPA you have.
 Some people choose to use their LPA whilst they still have mental capacity if they live abroad for extended periods of time throughout the year and wish for someone to handle their affairs whilst they are away.
 Most LPAs will take effect once a person loses mental capacity.
 A doctor will need to confirm that a person has lost mental capacity before the LPA can be used.

 Transferring equity?
-Make sure trusted decision-makers are legally in place.
+Make sure trusted decision makers are legally in place.
 A Lasting Power of Attorney lets someone act on your behalf for property and finance matters.
 Our teams coordinate both processes with care and efficiency.